-1. Premedication: (To be appropriately modified in the elderly, debilitated and those who have received other CNS depressant drugs).
-50 to 100 micrograms (1 to 2 mL) fentanyl administered intramuscularly 30 to 60 minutes prior to surgery (modified for high-risk patients).

-2. Adjunct to general anaesthesia:
+Reduced dosage is generally indicated for high-risk patients, including geriatric or debilitated patients, or those who have received other CNS depressant drugs.
+When used in conjunction with other CNS depressants as low as 25 to 33% of the usual dose is recommended.
+Adult Dosage 1.
+Premedication: (To be appropriately modified in the elderly, debilitated and those who have received other depressant drugs).
+50 to 100 micrograms (1 to 2 mL) fentanyl administered intramuscularly 30 to 60 minutes prior to surgery (modified for high risk patients).
+2. Adjunct to general anesthesia:

 Induction: 50 to 100 micrograms (1 to 2 mL) administered intravenously and repeated at 2 to 3 minute intervals, until the desired effect is achieved.
-A reduced dose of 25 to

-50 micrograms (0.5 to 1 mL) is recommended for elderly or high-risk patients.

-Maintenance: 25 to 50 micrograms (0.5 to 1 mL) should be administered intravenously or intramuscularly when movement and/or changes in vital signs indicate surgical stress or lightening of analgesia.

-- 3. Adjunct to regional anaesthesia: 50 to 100 micrograms (1 to 2 mL) administered intramuscularly or by slow intravenous injection when analgesia is required. - 4.
+A reduced dose 25 to 50 micrograms (0.5 to 1 mL) is recommended for elderly or high-risk patients.
+Maintenance: 25 to 50 micrograms (0.5 to 1 mL) should be administered intravenously or intramuscularly when movement and/or changes in vital signs indicate surgical stress or lightening of analysesia. - 3.
+Adjunct to regional anesthesia: 50 to 100 micrograms administered intramuscularly or by slow intravenous injection when analgesia is required. - 4.
 Post-operatively (Recovery room): 50 to 100 micrograms (1 to 2 mL) administered intramuscularly repeated in 1 to 2 hours as needed.

-Children's dosage

-Do not use DBL Fentanyl Injection in children less than 2 years of age.
-For children aged between 2 to 12 years, fentanyl may be used for induction and maintenance at a reduced level as low as 20 to 30 micrograms (0.4 to 0.6 mL) per 10 kg bodyweight (see section 4.4 Special Warnings and Precautions for Use - Paediatric Use).

-Use in elderly patients

-Elderly patients may require lower doses of fentanyl and a varied dosage regimen as they may be more susceptible to adverse effects, such as respiratory depression and cardiovascular effects.
+Children's dosage Do not use fentanyl in children less than 2 years of age.
+For children aged between 2 to 12 years, fentanyl may be used for induction and maintenance at a reduced level as low as 20 to 30 micrograms (0.4 to 0.6 mL) per 10 kg bodyweight (see Section 4.4 Special Warnings and Precautions for Use - Pediatric use).
+Use in elderly patients Elderly patients may require lower doses of fentanyl and a varied dosage regimen as they may be more susceptible to adverse effects, such as respiratory depression and cardiovascular effects.
+Dosage adjustments Renal impairment Fentanyl should be used with caution in patients with impaired renal function.
+Hepatic impairment Fentanyl should be used with caution in patients with impaired hepatic function.
+Instructions for use Fentanyl should be given only in an environment where the airway can be controlled and by personnel who can control the airway (see Section 4.4 Special Warnings and Precautions for Use - Respiratory depression (hypoventilation)).
+Fentanyl is administered by intramuscular or intravenous injection only.
+The dosage of fentanyl should be given in the smallest effective dose and as infrequently as possible to minimize the development of tolerance and physical dependence.

-Dosage Adjustments

-Renal/hepatic impairment

-Fentanyl should be used with caution in patients with impaired renal or hepatic function.

-Instructions for Use

-Fentanyl should be given only in an environment where the airway can be controlled and by personnel who can control the airway (see section 4.4 Special Warnings and Precautions for Use - Respiratory Depression (Hypoventilation)).

-DBL Fentanyl Injection is administered by intramuscular or intravenous injection only.

-The dosage of fentanyl should be given in the smallest effective dose and as infrequently as possible to minimise the development of tolerance and physical dependence.

 Contains no antimicrobial agent.
 Product is for single use in one patient only.
 Discard any residue.

-Handling Instructions

-Wear gloves while opening the ampoule.
+Handling instructions Wear gloves while opening the ampoule.